usmaanalii/javascript/JavaScript30/analysis.md

 ### getBoundingClientRect()

-Used to return an elements size and position relative to the window or device being used.
+Used to return an elements size and position relative to the window.

 ``` javascript
 const linkCoords = this.getBoundingClientRect();